Deep vein thrombosis (DVT)

 Complications of DVT can include:

 Pulmonary embolism (PE).
 PE is a potentially life-threatening complication associated with DVT.
-It occurs when a blood vessel in your lung becomes blocked by a blood clot (thrombus) that travels to your lung from another part of your body, usually your leg.
+It occurs when a blood clot (thrombus) in a leg or other body area breaks free and gets stuck in a blood vessel in a lung.

-It's important to get immediate medical help if you have signs and symptoms of PE.
-Sudden shortness of breath, chest pain while inhaling or coughing, rapid breathing, rapid pulse, feeling faint or fainting, and coughing up blood may occur with a PE.
+Get immediate medical help if you have symptoms of PE.
+They include sudden shortness of breath, chest pain while breathing in or coughing, rapid breathing, rapid pulse, feeling faint or fainting, and coughing up blood.

-Postphlebitic syndrome.
-Damage to your veins from the blood clot reduces blood flow in the affected areas, causing leg pain and swelling, skin discoloration and skin sores.
+- Postphlebitic syndrome.
+Damage to the veins from the blood clot reduces blood flow in the affected areas.
+Symptoms include leg pain, leg swelling, skin color changes and skin sores.

-Treatment complications.
-Complications may result from blood thinners used to treat DVTs.
+- Treatment complications.
+Blood thinners are often used to treat DVT.
 Bleeding (hemorrhage) is a worrisome side effect of blood thinners.
-It's important to have regular blood tests while taking such medications.
+It's important to have regular blood tests while taking blood-thinning drugs.

-If you're on a plane, stand or walk occasionally.
-If you can't do that, exercise your lower legs.
-Try raising and lowering your heels while keeping your toes on the floor, then raising your toes with your heels on the floor.
+When traveling, take frequent breaks to stretch your legs.
+When on a plane, stand or walk occasionally.
+If you're traveling by car, stop every hour or so and walk around.
+If you can't walk, do lower leg exercises.
+Raise and lower your heels while keeping your toes on the floor.
+Then raise your toes while keeping your heels on the floor.

-Don't smoke.
-Smoking increases your risk of getting DVT.
+- Don't smoke.
+Smoking increases the risk of DVT.

-To diagnose DVT, your doctor will ask you about your symptoms.
-You'll also have a physical exam so that your doctor can check for areas of swelling, tenderness or changes in skin color.
+To diagnose DVT, your health care provider will do a physical exam and ask questions about your symptoms.
+The provider will check the legs for swelling, tenderness or changes in skin color.

-D-dimer blood test.
+- D-dimer blood test.
 D dimer is a type of protein produced by blood clots.
 Almost all people with severe DVT have increased blood levels of D dimer.
-A normal result on a D-dimer test often can help rule out PE.
+This test often can help rule out PE.

-Duplex ultrasound.
-This noninvasive test uses sound waves to create pictures of how blood flows through your veins.
+- Duplex ultrasound.
+This noninvasive test uses sound waves to create pictures of how blood flows through the veins.
 It's the standard test for diagnosing DVT.
-For the test, a technician gently moves a small hand-held device (transducer) on your skin over the body area being studied.
-Sometimes a series of ultrasounds are done over several days to determine whether a blood clot is growing or to check for a new one.
+For the test, a care provider gently moves a small hand-held device (transducer) on the skin over the body area being studied.
+Additional ultrasounds may be done over several days to check for new blood clots or to see if an existing one is growing.

-Venography.
-A dye is injected into a large vein in your foot or ankle.
-An X-ray creates an image of the veins in your legs and feet, to look for clots.
-The test is invasive, so it's rarely performed.
+- Venography.
+This test uses X-rays and dye to create a picture of the veins in the legs and feet.
+The dye is injected into a large vein in the foot or ankle.
+It helps blood vessels show up more clearly on X-rays.
+The test is invasive, so it's rarely done.
 Other tests, such as ultrasound, often are done first.

-Magnetic resonance imaging (MRI) scan.
-This test may be done to diagnose DVT in veins of the abdomen.
+- Magnetic resonance imaging (MRI) scan.
+This test may be done to diagnose DVT in veins of the belly (abdomen).